inveniosoftware/docs-invenio-rdm/docs/install/stop.md

 ## Destroy everything

-If you want to also destroy any ``pipenv``-managed Python virtual environment, you can use the global `destroy command`.
-This command is the same for both installation options and wipes everything but your project files:
+If you want to wipe everything (virtual environment, containers, data...)
+EXCEPT your project files (all files setup by cookiecutter), you can use the global `destroy command`.
+This command is the same for both installation options:

 ```bash
 invenio-cli destroy